Skip to Content

 The xerographic is a bit more expensive, often costing about ten dollars per plant.
 However, the distinctive look of this plant, with its inward curling leaves, makes it a great decorative item.

-Xerographicas also grow quite large and take up a large amount of space, eventually reaching over a foot in diameter.
-However, the xerographic is easy to care for and only needs misting once or twice a week to flourish.
+Xerographicas also grow and take up much space, eventually reaching a foot in diameter.
+However, the xerographic is easy to care for and only needs misting once or twice weekly to flourish.
 The xerographic is a self-contained ornamental ball – a piece of living art.

 Tillandsia Funkiana